-LONDON, England -- President Vladimir Putin arrived in London Tuesday for the first state visit to Britain by a Russian leader in more than 125 years.
+He arrived in London Tuesday for the first state visit to Britain by a Russian leader in more than 125 years.
+(Full story)

-"It is no secret that there were significant differences between our two countries earlier this year on how best to handle Iraq," the queen said in her official welcoming speech Tuesday evening at Buckingham Palace.
-Russia opposed the U.S.-led war on Iraq that Britain supported.
+In her official welcoming speech at Buckhingham Palace, the queen said: "It is no secret that there were significant differences between our two countries earlier this year on how best to handle Iraq."

 "But we are now able to look forward together, firmly in agreement on the route we have decided in the United Nations, although the tragic loss of British lives today reminds us all of the difficulties to be faced.
 (British fatalities)